clearlinux/dockerfiles/mariadb/README.md

 ...
 ```

-The side effect is the size of the container image almost got doubled because of two sets.
+The side effect is the size of the container image is bigger because of two sets binary included.
+For some size sensitive scenario, user can select the right binary only.

 Extra Build ARGs
 ----------------